Combining (second-order) graph-based and headed-span-based projective dependency parsing: Experiments

 \subsection{Setup}

 We conduct experiments on in Penn Treebank (PTB) 3.0 \cite{marcus-etal-1993-building}, Chinese Treebank (CTB) 5.1 \cite{DBLP:journals/nle/XueXCP05} and 12 languages on Universal Dependencies (UD) 2.2.
-We use the same data process, evaluation methods, and hyperparameters as \citet{yang2021headed} for fair comparison and we refer readers to their paper for details due to the limit of space.
-We set the hidden size of the Triaffine function as 300 additionally.
-The reported values are averaged over three runs with different random seeds.
+Implementation details are shown in \cref{implementation}.
+The reported results are averaged over three runs with different random seeds.